thlytras/rspiro/README.md

 ### rspiro - Spirometry equations for R

-Package `rspiro` implements multiple spirometry equations: currently the GLI-2012 (Quanjer), race-neutral GLI global (2022) and NHANES III (Hankinson), with potentially more to be added later.
+Package `rspiro` implements multiple spirometry equations: currently the GLI-2012 (Quanjer), race-neutral GLI global (2022), NHANES III (Hankinson) and JRS-2014, with potentially more to be added later.

 It offers user-friendly functions to calculate predicted or LLN (Lower Limit of Normal) values given demographic data, or to convert